 This section should include figures that are unduplicated.
 Please see the examples provided on reporting unduplicated data under Section 5.B.4 of this Handbook.

 Bottom Section: Service Delivery

-Report the services provided by this grant.
+Report the services provided just by this grant, along with total services provided by the entire VAP.
 Services are counted each time they are provided.
 Below is a description of the services.